patiences/SICPExercises/README.md

 # SICPExercises

-Some of the scratch work from my composition notebook to problems from [Structure and Interpretation of Computer Programs] (https://mitpress.mit.edu/sicp/).
-Written in a combination of Racket/Scheme.
+Some of the scratch work from my composition notebook to problems from [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/).
+Written in a rackety-scheme.